 The PURE volunteer organization is a group of PURE community members that do the day-to-day work of maintaining the community and furthering the Community Purpose.
 The volunteer organization is part of the PURE community; all volunteers are community members themselves.
 The volunteer organization is led by the Core leadership team.

 Volunteers are selected to join the organization based on their ability and commitment to support the Community Purpose, and their fit with the roles we have available.
 These criteria are assessed based on written applications, video interviews, and prior interaction.

 For more details on our volunteer organization, see our Volunteering page.

-Pure Battlefield started as a hobbyist project in July of 2012, and as such is not yet a corporate entity.
-Currently, all of PURE’s assets (finances, domain names, servers, etc.) are legally the private property of an individual (James Hogan, the current chairperson of the Core Leadership Team).
+PURE started as a hobbyist project in July of 2012, and as such is not yet a corporate entity.
+Currently, all of PURE’s assets (finances, domain names, servers, etc.) are legally the private property of an individual (James Hogan, a PURE Board Member and Former Community Lead).

 As of September 2014, we have a formal engagement with a law firm that is helping us legally incorporate as a non-profit entity.
 Post-incorporation, we will be governed by a Board of Directors, selected from the community, with a legally-enforceable fiduciary responsibility to protect the legal, financial, and ethical interests of the community.

 By James Hogan, aka Adama, PURE Founder & Board Member

 As discussed above (under the Legal Structure section), PURE has not yet evolved a legal structure in which its assets are owned by a legally incorporated non-profit.
 Because the community’s assets are still legally owned by me personally, supporting the PURE community requires a degree of trust that I have the enthusiasm, ability & integrity to effectively safeguard and develop this community.
 In that spirit, I’d like to tell you a bit about myself.